Jackie Wilson: Personal life

 Wilson converted to Judaism as an adult.
 He recorded a version of Lew Pollack and Jack Yellen's famed Jewish-themed song "My Yiddishe Momme" in New York in November 1960.

 Wilson had a reputation for being short-tempered and promiscuous.
 In her autobiography, Patti LaBelle accused Wilson of sexually assaulting her backstage at Brooklyn's Brevoort Theatre in the 1960s.

-On February 15, 1961, in Manhattan, Wilson was shot and seriously wounded by Juanita Jones, one of his girlfriends, who shot Wilson in a jealous rage when he returned to his Manhattan apartment with another woman; fashion model Harlean Harris, an ex-girlfriend of Sam Cooke (and later Wilson's second wife).
+On February 15, 1961, in Manhattan, Wilson was seriously wounded when Juanita Jones, one of his girlfriends, shot him in a jealous rage when Wilson returned to his Manhattan apartment with another woman, fashion model Harlean Harris, an ex-girlfriend of Sam Cooke (and later Wilson's second wife).
 Wilson's management supposedly concocted the story about her being a zealous fan in order to protect Wilson's reputation.
 They claimed that Jones, obsessed with Wilson, had threatened to shoot herself and that the singer's intervention resulted in him being shot.
 Wilson was shot in the stomach; the wound resulted in the loss of a kidney, and the bullet lodged too close to his spine to be removed.

 In early 1975, during an interview with author Arnold Shaw, Wilson maintained that he was actually shot by a zealous fan that he did not know.
 Wilson stated: "We also had some trouble in 1961.
 That was when some crazy chick took a shot at me and nearly put me away for good..."
 No charges were brought against Jones.